 In theory, free and fair elections can improve the selection of politicians and decrease moral hazard: citizens can use elections to choose leaders who are competent and aligned with their preferences (Downs 1957; Osborne and Slivinski 1996; Besley and Coate 1997; Fearon 1999), and the prospect of facing reelection gives politicians incentives to exert effort (Barro 1973; Ferejohn 1986; Besley 2006).
 In practice, bad incumbents may manage to get reelected and reelection incentives may be weakened if holding power gives a systematic advantage over competitors.
 A large literature has documented the existence of an incumbency advantage in the United States and in other countries using first-past-the-post elections, where individual races tend to be dominated by only two or a handful of parties (e.g., Lee (2008)).
 Incumbents can provide pork barrel spending, and they often obtain more media coverage and larger electoral campaign funding.
 These advantages may scare off high quality challengers and jeopardize the process of democratic alternation and elite renewal.
+We refer to these mechanisms existing in two-party systems as "direct" contributors to the incumbency advantage.

-In multi-party settings, in which a large number of candidates compete for any seat, a second force can contribute to the victory of bad politicians: coordination failure.
+In multi-party settings, in which a large number of candidates compete for any seat, a second, more indirect, force can contribute to the victory of bad politicians: coordination failures.
 Parties from the same orientation (e.g., parties on the left) have incentives to reach candidate dropout agreements, in order to reduce the number of ideologically-close competitors and increase their chances of winning.
 Furthermore, voters may strategically rally behind stronger candidates.
 However, the coordination efforts of parties and voters may fail (e.g., Pons and Tricaud (2018)).

-In this paper, we ask whether coordination issues and the incumbency advantage compound each other.
-Coordination issues might reinforce the incumbency advantage if incumbents seeking reelection are better able to prevent ideologically close candidates from entering the race or to rally their base voters.
+In this paper, we ask whether the mechanisms directly giving incumbents an advantage and coordination issues compound each other.
+Coordination issues might reinforce direct mechanisms of incumbency advantage if incumbents seeking reelection are better able to prevent ideologically close candidates from entering the race or to rally their base voters.
 Conversely, parties defeated in the previous election may decide to join forces to avoid a new defeat and voters from the losing political orientation may coordinate on the most promising candidate.
 Moreover, new candidates may enter on the incumbent's side if they expect this side to win again.
-If parties and voters on the losing side are better able to coordinate, incumbents' advantage may be lower or even disappear, facilitating elite renewal.
+If parties and voters on the losing side are better able to coordinate, the resulting, total incumbency advantage may be lower or even disappear, facilitating elite renewal.

-To assess the interaction between coordination failures and incumbency advantage, we use a regression discontinuity design in a multi-party environment, the French local and parliamentary elections.
-We measure the effects of close victories on incumbency advantage and on the composition of the candidate pool in the next election.
+To assess the interaction between coordination failures and direct mechanisms of incumbency advantage, we use a regression discontinuity design in a multi-party environment, the French local and parliamentary elections.
+We measure the effects of close electoral victories on the probability of winning and on the composition of the candidate pool in the next election.
 The elections we study use a two-round plurality voting rule and they often feature a large number of candidates in the first round, making coordination issues particularly important.
 Elected officials face no term limits, making any systematic incumbency advantage particularly consequential.
 Our sample includes a total of more than 20,000 races, which enables us to explore the mechanisms underlying the effects on our main outcomes through heterogeneity analyses, while maintaining sufficient statistical precision.